USHL: Gaber hits milestone, Saints beat Gamblers

 But the Gamblers again found a quick answer.
 Leading scorer Jesse Tucker cashed in a Ryan O’Reilly feed for his 17th goal of the year less than two minutes after Glynn’s goal.

 The Saints regained a two-goal cushion with 5:44 remaining in regulation.
 USHL scoring leader Ty Jackson scored his 15th goal and 50th point of the season on Dubuque’s first power play of the night.
-Glynn and Halliday assisted on the goal, which came after Grabko stopped a pair of shots.
+Glynn and Halliday assisted on the goal, which came after Grabko stopped a pair of shots in tight.

 Dubuque improved to 3-0 this season against the Gamblers.
 The teams wrap up a home-and-home tonight in Green Bay.